Mikala on the Camino de Santiago smiling at the top of a mountain with iron statues of pilgrims behind her.

 This is just my speculation, but I have a feeling these statistics are slightly inflated too.
 Historically there used to be two different Compostela certificates you could get for finishing the Camino and the more “official” one was the religious one.

 There are no longer two Compostela certificates, but I think many people still worry about it and tell the office that they completed for religious reasons.
-I know I myself did.
+I know I myself did on my first Camino.

 With so many different Camino de Santiago routes and a plethora of potential starting points, it's always interesting to see where the stats net out here.